ZangEldor/The-Explorer-A-2D-Platformer/README.md

  - 1: block
  - 0: floor
  - S: spike
- - P: player (keep in mind that the player is 3 blocks tall)
+ - P: player (keep in mind that the player is 3 blocks tall, with P representing the highest tile of the 3)
- - F: finish (keep in mind that the finish is 3 blocks tall)
+ - F: finish (keep in mind that the finish is 3 blocks tall, with F representing the highest tile of the 3)
  - E: enemy
  - I: invisible block (used for controlling enemies movement)